 Basic stuff… or something like it :)

 First of all, the list.
 Ahhh, the list.
 Of course, some are big names.
 Others were not so known (to me).
-As of course, I couldn’t take a tour of all the agencies, I had to pick.
-So the first step was the elimination.
+As I couldn’t take a tour of all the agencies, I had to pick.
+So the first step was elimination.
 So I took each of the 19 places on the map, with the corresponding websites.